dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/design-overview.md

   - Stopped: Application starting.
 Http layer is still not started.
   - StartingUp: Http layer is started.
 Only '/health' and monitoring routes are working.
-  - WaitingForRepository:
+  - WaitingForRepository: Repository check is initiated but not yet finished.
-  - RepositoryReady:
+  - RepositoryReady: Repository check has finished and repository is available.
-  - CreatingCaches:
+  - CreatingCaches: Creating caches is initiated but not yet finished.
-  - CachesReady:
+  - CachesReady: Caches are created and ready for use.
-  - LoadingOntologies:
+  - LoadingOntologies: Loading of ontologies is initiated but not yet finished.
-  - OntologiesReady:
+  - OntologiesReady: Ontologies are loaded.
   - MaintenanceMode: During backup or other maintenance tasks, so that access to the API is closed
   - Running: Running state.
 All APIs are open.

+The startup sequence coordination is done by the `org.knora.webapi.app.ApplicationStateActor`.
+During the `WaitingForRepository` state, if the repository is not configured or available, the system will indefinitely retry to access it.
+This allows for prolonged startup times of the repository.

 ## Concurrency